Sinodun/draft-dprive-bcp-op/draft-dickinson-dprive-bcp-op.md

 * Run a copy of the root zone on loopback [@RFC7706] to avoid making queries to the root servers that might leak information.

-QUESTION: Should we say anything here about filtering responses or DNSSEC validation e.g. operators SHOULD provide an unfiltered service on an alternative IP address if the 'main' address filters responses?
+QUESTION: Should we say anything here about filtering responses or DNSSEC validation e.g. operators SHOULD provide an unfiltered service on an alternative IP address if the 'main' DNS privacy address filters responses?
+Or simply just to say that the DNS privacy service should not differ from the 'normal' DNS service in terms of such options.

 ## Client query obfuscation

-Since queries from recursive resolvers to authoritative servers are performed using cleartext (at the time of writing), resolver services need to consider if they may be leaking information about their client community via these upstream queries (even when relevant techniques described above are employed).
+Since queries from recursive resolvers to authoritative servers are performed using cleartext (at the time of writing), resolver services need to consider the extent to which they may be directly leaking information about their client community via these upstream queries and what they can do to mitigate this further.
+Note, that even when all the relevant techniques described above are employed there may still be attacks possible, e.g.
+[@Pitfalls-of-DNS-Encryption].
 For example, a resolver with a very small community of users risks exposing data in this way and MAY want to obfuscate this traffic by mixing it with 'generated' traffic to make client characterisation harder.

 ## Availability